Alanine,

 Precursot to histamine.

-Associated with allergic response and has been used to treat allergy.
+Associated with allergic response and has been used to treat

 Assists in maintaining proper blood pH.